The First Time Buyer’s Guide to Caring For Your New Home

 Establish a cleaning schedule

-If you have only recently moved into your new home, it can be tempting to procrastinate when it comes to getting down to the nitty-gritty and making a start on ensuring it is spick and span for future visitors.
+If you have only recently moved into your new home, it can be tempting to procrastinate.
+You may delay getting down to the nitty-gritty and making a start on ensuring it is spick and span for future visitors.
 It can be a perfect time, however, to establish a cleaning schedule for you and your loved ones going forward.
-It does not necessarily require a great deal of time and effort to do but should take your working hours as well as any extracurricular activities into account to prevent you from falling behind or getting confused.
-This is especially important if you have moved into a property that lay empty for weeks, months, or even years or that was filthy when you picked up the keys.
+It does not necessarily require a great deal of time and effort to do.
+However, it should take your working hours as well as any extracurricular activities into account.
+This prevents you from falling behind or getting confused.
+This is especially important if you have moved into a property that lay empty for weeks, months, or even years.
+It is crucial if the property was filthy when you picked up the keys.

 Organize home insurance